 If approved by the Clerk of Court, your name will be added to the interpreter list the court maintains for appointment purposes.
 You will be contacted on an, as needed basis and the frequency varies among the number of interpreters currently on the Court’s approved list for the language you have selected.
 The Court attempts to utilize the services of interpreters who are on the Louisiana Supreme Court registry, with preference given to interpreters with certified status.

-Pursuant to the Court’s En Banc Order, the rate of pay if appointed by the Court as a sign language interpreter, is $80 per hour, with a minimum of two hours paid and, as a foreign language interpreter, is $70 per hour, with a minimum of one hour paid for any foreign language service provided.
+Pursuant to the Court’s En Banc Order, the rate of pay if appointed by the Court as a sign language interpreter, is $90 per hour, with a minimum of two hours paid and, as a foreign language interpreter, is $85 per hour, with a minimum of two hours paid for any foreign language service provided.

 No. The City Court Clerk’s office does not handle these matters.
 You can contact the East Baton Rouge Clerk of Court’s Office at 225-389-3950 for marriage licenses and birth certificates issued in EBR Parish.
 You can also contact the Office of Vital Statistics at 504-568-5152, or 504-568-8353, or toll free at 800-454-9570.